KeithG33/ChessBot-Battleground/README.md

 ## 🧠 Training

-A `ChessTrainer` class can be used to train ChessBot models.
-The trainer splits the data loading and training into rounds and epochs.
-Each round will sample a new subset of `cfg.dataset.size_train` files, and then perform epochs on this subset.
-The class utilizes HuggingFace's `accelerate` for easy access to AMP, torch.compile,  gradient clipping, gradient accumulation, etc.
+The `ChessTrainer` class is the easiest way to get started training ChessBot models.
+This class will efficiently stream the huggingface dataset so you don't have to worry about hardware requirements.
+The trainer also utilizes HuggingFace's `accelerate` for easy access to AMP, torch.compile, gradient clipping, gradient accumulation, etc.

 Here's a somewhat realistic example of setting up a config and using it: